yuvipanda/jupyterhub-inithooks/README.md

 use with JupyterHub, so `jupyterhub-roothooks` specifies some defaults that make it easy to integrate with repo2docker.

-1. Install `jupyterhub-roothooks` into your container, by adding it to your `requirements.txt` file or under `pip:` in your `environment.yml` file.
+1. Install `jupyterhub-roothooks` into your container image, by adding it to your `requirements.txt` file or under `pip:` in your `environment.yml` file.
 2. Add a `roothooks.d` directory to your repo.
 3. Add scripts you want executed as root inside the `roothooks.d` directory.
 These will